 While nicknames like Delhi Belly and Montezuma’s Revenge sound fun, having food poisoning during your travels is far from enjoyable.
 The good news is that you can prevent food poisoning and stay healthy overseas by following some simple rules.

 Washing your hands with soap before eating a meal is an easy and effective way to prevent infection.
-If you don’t wash your hands before eating, the bacteria and germs on your palms and fingers can make their way into your mouth.
+Your palms and fingers can carry bacteria and germs into your mouth if you do not wash them before eating.
 You should also carry hand sanitizer and antiseptic wipes in case there is no soap.

 Many travelers get sick from unclean water and ice.
 Water tends to be safe if it is bottled or sterilized.
 Make sure the seal is intact when purchasing bottled beverages since bottles can be refilled with unsanitary liquids.
 Likewise, only add ice to your drinks if you know it is made with purified or bottled water.
 You should also check if tap water is safe to drink in the area before taking a sip.

 Germs and bacteria that cause digestive problems cannot survive in hot temperatures.
 On the contrary, lukewarm or cool temperatures support their growth.
 Food items that are smoking or steaming with heat are fresher and, at the very least, hot.
-Boiling hot beverages and foods such as teas and soups are a good option if you aren’t sure.
+Consuming hot beverages and foods, such as teas and soups, is a good option if you aren’t sure.